 The fig trees in the roundabouts will remain.

-The construction footprint for Stage 4 (Upper Bulcock St) extends from Minchinton Street to Knox Street and will complement the design and character of Stage 3 works.
+The construction footprint for Stage 4 (Upper Bulcock St) extends from Minchinton Street to Knox Avenue and will complement the design and character of Stage 3 works.

 Stage 4 improvements will include new footpaths, additional street furniture, new trees and shrubs, directional signage and public art.

 Smart City technology will be incorporated using information and communication technologies to connect people and processes in a way that makes the town more liveable, workable and sustainable.
 This includes automatic traffic bollards, additional free Wi-Fi points, sensors for waste bins and car parking, and LED lighting.

 The roadway will be reshaped and upright kerbs removed to ensure continuity and connectivity from lower Bulcock Street.

 Council will use the learnings from the previous stages of construction to inform the construction approach to Stage 4 works.